 The Book of Ruth is one of only two books in the Bible that focus primarily on the stories of women; the book of Esther being the other.
-Considering the negative attitudes towards women of their day, we can conclude that there must be some very important lessons to be learned from the characteristics of Ruth.
+Considering the negative attitudes towards women of their day, we can conclude that there must be some very important lessons to be learned about Ruth’s character.
 Ruth’s story is a mere 4 chapters but packs in many Biblical principles.

 We’ve probably all read or heard of the story of Ruth and her mother-in-law, Naomi.
 There is tragedy and hardship, love and faithfulness, and God’s divine providence shining through their lives.

-Ruth’s story takes place during this troubled time.
+Ruth’s story takes place during an idolatrous, violent, and troubled time.
 It’s heartening to see that there were still Godly people in her day and how God used them.
 That is an encouraging and convicting lesson for us today!

 Ruth was a Moabite woman.
-Moab was a pagan nation that was hostile to the Israelites and abutted the boundary of the Promised Land.
+The land of Moab was a pagan nation; a foreign land that was hostile to the Israelites and abutted the boundary of the Promised Land.
 It was a lush valley in the middle of a desert; known for its rich pastureland and ideal soil and climate.
 How would a despised Moabite woman end up as a faithful follower of God?

 The story begins with a severe famine in Judah.
 This drove Naomi, her husband and two sons to Moab.
 Unfortunately, Naomi’s husband dies.
 Her two sons married Moabite women named Ruth and Orpah.

 About ten years later, both of Naomi’s sons died as well.
-That left Naomi and her two daughters-in-law in a very desperate situation.
+That left Naomi and her two daughters-in-law in very desperate and difficult circumstances.

 Word finally came that the famine had eased, and Naomi wanted to return to her homeland.
 As Naomi set out, she kissed her two daughters-in-law and encouraged them to return to their own mothers.